pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     call_command('migrate', verbosity=0, interactive=False)

-So long as a table exists for its record class, the ``DjangoRecordManager`` can be used to store events using the Django ORM.
+So long as a table exists for its record class, the :class:`~eventsourcing.infrastructure.django.manager.DjangoRecordManager` can be used to store events using the Django ORM.

 .. code:: python